-Twelve German entities initiated a joint project to jump-start the adoption of self-sovereign identity solutions in Germany.
+Twelve entities initiated a joint project to jump-start the adoption of self-sovereign identity solutions for Europe.
+While most of the entities come from Germany, they aim to built an transnational identity ecosystem.
 The organisations understand that online identity can’t be solved with silo solutions, nor with a federated approach.
 This is especially true for platform providers, which struggle to get initial adoption should they also participate in the market.

-On the 3rd annual blockchain day of the Deutsche Bahn (the biggest German railway company) Helge Michael from the Main incubator presented the project.
-He illustrated the status quo of online identity by emphasizing the problems, which users and cooperates struggle with.
+On the 3rd annual blockchain day of the Deutsche Bahn (The German railway company) Helge Michael from the Main incubator presented the project.
+He illustrated the status quo of online identity by emphasising the problems, which users and cooperates struggle with.

 These include, but are not limited to: